BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 * Verification of incoming Infobip requests
 * Receive delivery reports
 * Receive seen reports
-* Callback data - You can add some data in every message and that data will be returned to bot in delivery report for that message
+* Callback data - You can add some data in every message and that data will be returned to bot in the delivery report for that message
 * Full incoming request from Infobip is added to the incoming activity as ChannelData

 ## Installation